MakieOrg/Makie.jl/docs/src/index.md

 Add one or more of the Makie backend packages [`GLMakie.jl`](/explanations/backends/glmakie/) (OpenGL), [`CairoMakie.jl`](/explanations/backends/cairomakie/) (Cairo), or [`WGLMakie.jl`](/explanations/backends/wglmakie/) (WebGL), [`RPRMakie`](/explanations/backends/rprmakie/) (RadeonProRender) using Julia's inbuilt package manager.
 Each backend re-exports `Makie` so there's no need to install it separately.

 Makie is the core package, and the backends have no user facing functionality.
 They only render the final result.
-See the \myreflink{Backends} page for more information!
+See the [Backends](@ref) page for more information!

 ```julia
 ]add GLMakie